Authentication

 Authenticated users must belong to at least one configured group.

-OIDC_AUTHZ_READONLY_GROUPS: can callGETendpoints under/api/compute_units/*OIDC_AUTHZ_USER_GROUPS: can call all/api/compute_units/*endpointsOIDC_AUTHZ_ADMIN_GROUPS: can call all/api/admin/*endpoints and all compute unit endpoints
+CP_READONLY: can callGETendpoints under/api/compute_units/*CP_USER: can call all/api/compute_units/*endpointsCP_ADMIN: can call all/api/admin/*endpoints and all compute unit endpoints

 Cookie and Callback Settings